 The Mophorn Electric Demolition Hammer is a 3,600-watt jackhammer that runs at 1,800 BPM.
-It comes with a 16-inch bull point and flat chisel so you can get started immediately.
-It’s lightweight at 42.5 pounds and has a 360-degree swivel handle to help make the tool more comfortable to hold while you are working.
+It comes with a 16-inch bull point and flat chisel so that you can get started immediately.
+It’s lightweight at 42.5 pounds and has a 360-degree swivel handle to make the tool more comfortable to hold.

-The front D-handle on the Mophorn features a nice rubber coating, but it is extremely flimsy and easy to bend.
-The back handle also featured a reinforced plastic that doesn’t feel sa stable as some of the other jackhammers on this list.
-Finally, the instructions that come with it are very general and don’t supply enough information to use the tool.
+The front D-handle on the Mophorn features a nice rubber coating but is extremely flimsy and easy to bend.
+The back handle also featured a reinforced plastic that doesn’t feel as stable as some of the other jackhammers on this list.
+Finally, the instructions that come with it are vague and don’t supply enough information to use the tool.

 5. Toolman LT5104 Electric Demolition Jack Hammer

-The Toolman LT5104 Electric Demolition Jack Hammer Features a 14-amp motor that can reach 1,800 BPM.
+The Toolman LT5104 Electric Demolition Jack Hammer features a 14-amp motor that can reach 1,800 BPM.
 It weighs a little over 43 pounds and features anti-vibration technology, which helps reduce fatigue while you work.
 A 360-degree swivel handle allows you to angle the machine how you need it, and it includes two 16-inch chisels, one ballpoint, and one flat-tipped.
-Also included with purchase as a durable rolling storage case, gloves, and safety glasses.
+Also included with the purchase is a durable rolling storage case, gloves, and safety glasses.

-The downside to the Toolman LT5104 is that the power cord is somewhat short at under 10-feet, and the handle is flimsy and bends easily.
-Our handle noticeably deformed after only one day’s use, and the included instructions are not very clear or easy to understand.
+The downside to the Toolman LT5104 is that the power cord is short, under 10 feet, and the handle is flimsy and bends easily.
+Our handle was noticeably deformed after only a day’s use, and the instructions were unclear and difficult to understand.

 6. TR Industrial TR89100 Electric Demolition Jack Hammer

 The TR Industrial TR89100 Electric Demolition Jack Hammer features a 1,240-watt motor that can deliver 33 ft/lbs of impact force at a speed of 1,400 BPM.
-It weighs about 42-pounds and features a 360-degree swivel handle for positioning the tool as you need.
-It comes with a convenient rolling storage case and three chisels, a pointed, flat, and a clay shovel.
+It weighs about 42 pounds and features a 360-degree swivel handle to position the tool.
+It comes with a convenient rolling storage case and three chisels: a pointed, flat, and a clay shovel.

 7. DEWALT D25960K Demolition Hammer

 We enjoyed using the DEWALT D25960K and felt it had plenty of power.
-We didn’t put it much higher on our list because we tried two of them, and each work perfectly for a few days, but the bit started slipping and eventually would no longer stay in the machine rendering it useless.
+We didn’t put it much higher on our list because we tried two of them, and each worked perfectly for a few days, but the bit started slipping and eventually would no longer stay in the machine, rendering it useless.

 Buyer’s Guide – Choosing the Best Electric Jackhammer

-Let’s look at some of the most important things to consider when choosing an electric jackhammer.
+Let’s look at some of the most important factors to consider when choosing an electric jackhammer.

-While there is one machine on our list that can switch between alternating and direct current, the vast majority of electric jackhammers currently use alternating current.
-Alternating power requires you to plug the device into the wall, so the first thing you will need to look for is a long power cord.
+While there is one machine on our list that can switch between alternating and direct current, most electric jackhammers currently use alternating current.
+Alternating power requires you to plug the device into the wall, so the first thing you must look for is a long power cord.

-Some of the jackhammers on our list have extremely small cords, and you will need to purchase an extension cord to get any range.
-When purchasing an extension cord to use with your electric jackhammer, it’s important to get one that can handle the amount of electricity it needs, or it can get hot or even create an electrical hazard.
+Some of the jackhammers on our list have small cords, and you must purchase an extension to use them.
+When purchasing an extension cord to use with your electric jackhammer, it’s essential to get one that can handle higher voltage, or it can get hot and create an electrical hazard.

 Amps and Watts

-When looking over the packaging, one way to figure out the motor’s strength is by looking at the amp and watt rating.
-Most models will have one or the other listed on the package though some may have both or neither.
+When looking over the packaging, one way to determine the motor’s strength is by looking at the amp and watt rating.
+Most models will have one or the other listed on the package.
 When comparing two brands, higher values equate to a stronger motor.